The product

 Emmentaler AOP Reserve 1/12 - Gourmino

-The "King of Swiss cheeses" in Réserve version, with 15 months of aging
+The king of Swiss cheeses in a Réserve version, aged for 18 months

 Code: